t-core-one/odoo-docs/content/applications/finance/accounting/taxes/fiscal_positions.rst

 <fiscal_positions/manual>`, or :ref:`assigned to a partner <fiscal_positions/partner>`.

 .. note::
-   Several default fiscal positions are available as part of your :ref:`fiscal localization package <fiscal_localizations/packages>`.
+   Several default fiscal positions are available as part of your fiscal localization package.

 Configuration
 =============